We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 View the Exhibits at Ny Carlsberg Glyptotek

 If you’re interested in art, then visit the Ny Carlsberg Glyptotek, located next to the Tivoli Gardens.
 You can easily spend hours viewing the incredible collection of paintings, sculptures, and artifacts at the museum.
-Note that the museum is closed on Mondays and there’s an entrance fee of about 19 USD.
+Note that the museum is closed on Mondays and there’s an entrance fee of about 19$.

 A big lake with lined trees and Copenhagen buildings on the side